 It seems that unanticipated issues continue and impact the ability to predict program outcomes.
 Cost of materials and availability of contractors will impact future program years.
-Staff anticipates lowering goals on a short term basis until such time there is a better understanding of where the market is going for these goods and services and whether there are opportunities for staff to be able to identify alternatives.
-City staff has consulted with other formula grantees but many are experiencing similar challenges - contractor availability.
-The focus of many educational programs in the area is still on college versus technical college or the trades.
-As our smaller, family based contractors are aging out, they don't have a succession plan or interest in the business.
+Staff anticipates maintaining lower goals on a short term basis until such time there is a better understanding of where the market is going for these goods and services and whether there are opportunities for staff to be able to identify alternatives.
+City staff has consulted with other formula grantees but many are continuing to experience similar challenges - contractor availability.
+Staff's attempt to recruit outside the area have not been overly successful as the amount of work in other commubnities is such that contractors have enough work in their "home" territories without needing to travel.
+The focus of many educational programs in te area is still on college versus technical college or the trades.
+As our smaller, family based contractors are aging out, they don't have a succession plan or interest in other parties acquiring the business.

-One of the newer challenges is staffing - filling existing positions and keeping them.
-This impacts contractors, community partners and even the City's ability to confidently work toward program goals.
+One of the newer (and ongoing) challenges is staffing - filling existing positions and keeping them.
+This impacts contractors, community partners and even the City's ability to confidently work toward prohgram goals.